 The Cornhusker State is known for the severity of its winter storms therefore it’s important to become prepared.

-Right before the winter, update your home and car emergency kits.
-Be sure to store enough food, water, and survival provisions in the event that another blizzard leaves people stranded in their homes for days at a time.
+Right before the winter, update your home and car emergency kit.
+Be sure to store enough food, water, and survival provisions in the event that the weather conditions change abruptly and people are left stranded in their homes for days at a time.

 Consider the possibility of long-term or rolling power outages.
 In this guide, we provide you with an in-depth resource on how to prepare!